revaldinho/cpc-cplink/README.md

 ## Example Code

-This is a short demonstration of the FIFO in use between the CPC using BASIC, and a RaspberryPi (RPi) running Python in a full Raspbian (Linux) distribution.
+This is a short and rather pedestrian demonstration of the FIFO in use between the CPC using BASIC, and a RaspberryPi (RPi) running Python in a full Raspbian (Linux) distribution.

 The Python code for the RPi uses the standard GPIO.RPi library to control the GPIO pins.
 The code demonstrates how to check flags and read/write bytes to the FIFO as the RPi loops endlessly, listening for incoming data on one FIFO and echoing it back out through the other.